Tzlpi/Tzlpi/README.md

 # About me

-I am a 15 year old java developer from Israel
+I am a 17 year old Java developer from Israel

-I mainly do spigot but I also know C#, MySQL, Python, Unity
+I mainly do spigot but I also know C#, MySQL, Python, Unity, HTML, JS.

 Currently learning: C++